nillyr/octoconf/docs/baselines.md

   A description of the rule.
   What is the benefit of this configuration?
 What is the risk if the configuration is not applied?

-# The collection_cmd is used to collect proofs in order to manually check the result later, if necessary
+# The collection_cmd is used to collect some evidence in order to manually check the result later.
 # The syntax is the following:
 # <command> <redirector> <output_file> [; <command> <redirector> <output_file>]
 # You can also have one command per line:
 # <command> <redirectort> <output_file>

-# IMPORTANT: do not specify the output directory because this one is automatically added by the tool
+# IMPORTANT: do not specify the output directory because this one is automatically added by the tool.
 # cmd > file.txt becomes cmd > basedir/category/file.txt

 # Note: the available redirectors are listed in the following files: